helenlam100/alarm-clock/README.md

 * In your ruby file, grab the current time and put it in a variable called start_time
 * Create a loop that compares the current time to the start_time
-* If more than 10 seconds have passed, make the computer say “Time’s up!” and exit
+* If more than 10 seconds have passed, make the computer say “Time’s up” and exit

 Once you've got that, take it to the next level by: